delegateas/DataModelViewer/README.md

 ```

 # Setting in pipeline
 The pipeline expects a variable group called `DataModel`.
-It should have the following variables
+It must have the following variables

-* AZURE_CLIENT_ID: Client id for an app reg with access to the Dataverse Environment
+* AZURE_CLIENT_ID: Client id for an Azure App Registration with access to the Dataverse Environment.
-* AZURE_CLIENT_SECRET: Client Secret for an app reg with access to the Dataverse Environment
+* AZURE_CLIENT_SECRET: Client Secret for the above.
-* AZURE_TENANT_ID: Tenant Id for the environment for an app reg with access to the Dataverse Environment
+* AZURE_TENANT_ID: Azure Tenant ID (where your App Regustration is placed and resource group will be placed).
-* azureSubscription: Name of a service connection to Azure
+* azureSubscription: Name of the service connection created from ADO to Azure.
-* location: Location for the resource group in Azure
+* location: Location for the resource group in Azure.
-* resourceGroupName: Resource Group in Azure
+* resourceGroupName: Name of the Resource Group in Azure.
+If this matches an existing group in the location above that will be used for the DMV resources, if not a new resource group will be created.
-* DataverseUrl: Url for the Dataverse Environment
+* DataverseUrl: URL for the Dataverse environment which the data model will be based on.
-* SolutionName: Comma-seperated list of solutions to generate the site for
+* SolutionName: Comma-seperated list of solutions to based DMV on.
-* Code: Password used to login to the generated site
+* Code: Password used by DMV users to login to the generated site.
-* SESSION_SECRET: key to encrypt the session token with
+* SESSION_SECRET: Key to encrypt the session token with (used by the code, you can set it to whatever you like).